abenable/abenable/README.md

 ## Conclusion

 Thank you for visiting my GitHub profile.
 I hope you find my skills and projects interesting.
-Don't forget to check out the code repositories for TrendyMart and Inkspire to see my full-stack development capabilities in action.
+Don't forget to check out the code repositories.
 If you have any questions or suggestions, feel free to reach out.
 Happy coding! 😊